 Me: Are you serious?
 Are you actually looking at it?

 Sue: I don’t see the problem.
 Oh, hang on, I see what you mean.
 They don’t look right, do they?
-They are too pointy at the front.
+They’re too pointy at the front.

 Me: They’re toys!

-Sue: Well, what else could they do?
+Sue: Well, what else were they going to do?
 They weren’t going to build 10,000 Daleks, were they?
 At least they aren’t using cardboard cut-outs this time.

-The episode concludes with a lacklustre explosion and a some very lukewarm jeopardy.
-When the dust finally settles, the Doctor warns the Thals not to glamourise their exploits when they return to Skaro.
+The episode concludes with a lacklustre explosion and some lukewarm jeopardy.
+And then, when the dust settles, the Doctor warns the Thals not to glamourise their exploits when they return to Skaro.

-Sue: I like the message though – don’t turn this story into a movie.
-I can buy into that.
+Sue: I like the message, though: don’t turn this story into a movie.
+I can go along with that.

 Sue: Oh no, she’s actually going to leave with him, isn’t she?
-Why would she want to live on a planet with Daleks living on it?
-Why doesn’t the Doctor tell her that Skaro is a dump?
-They probably won’t be able to land the ship properly and she’ll die before she sees the shit hole she’ll end up living on.
+Why would she want to live on a planet crawling with Daleks?
+Hasn’t the Doctor told her that Skaro is a dump?
+And I bet they won’t be able to land the ship properly, so she’ll probably die before she even sees the shit hole she would have ended up living on.
 It’s Susan all over again!
-Jo deserves better than this.
+Jo deserves a lot more than this.

-Sue: Lametep doesn’t look pleased.
-It’s going to be a long journey home for Cheggers.
+Sue: It’s going to be a long journey home for Cheggers.

-And then, just when we think it’s all over, the Supreme Dalek rushes out of the jungle to have one last go.
+And then, just when we think it’s all over, the Dalek Supreme emerges from the jungle for one last – and thoroughly fruitless – throw of the dice.

 Me: Sorry, love, this story is actually 18 episodes long.
 Ouch!

-Sue: That was average.
-It went exactly how I thought it would go.
-The only real surprise was that the Master wasn’t in it.
-And that wasn’t even a good surprise.
-Some of the performances were OK, and the direction was fine given the ridiculously over-optimistic script, but it didn’t do anything for me.
+Sue: That went exactly how I expected.
+The only surprise was that the Master wasn’t in it – and that wasn’t even a nice surprise.
+Some of the performances were okay, and the direction was fine, especially considering the ridiculously over-optimistic script, but it didn’t do anything for me.
 It could be that I’ve got other things on my mind right now, but I’ve forgotten it already.
 And I can’t say I’m overjoyed to see Terry ****ing Nation back again.
 I didn’t even get a foot rub out of it.
-Please tell me that he isn’t back for good.
+Please tell me he isn’t back for good, Neil.